GAC Launches AION V in Finland, Expanding Presence in European Electric Vehicle Market

 Since debuting its "European Market Plan" at the Paris Motor Show, GAC has designated Europe as a strategic core market, entering Poland, Portugal, and Finland in rapid succession.
 By 2028, GAC aims for full coverage throughout Europe, supported by ongoing efforts in channel development, service system enhancement, and industrial chain integration.

-With an expanding product portfolio and upgraded support networks, GAC is well-positioned to deliver distinct, high-value mobility experiences to European customers and play an essential role in driving the evolution of the global automotive industry.
+With more models and expanded service networks anticipated, GAC is set to deliver a distinctive and valuable mobility experience for European users and play an integral role in reshaping the global automotive industry.